MidnattLantern/rock_paper_what/README.md

 Wireframes:
 ------
+- NOTE: The appearance of emojis will vary depending on the operative system.
+The following examples feature Apple's emojis.

 - Visualisation for front-end appearance was sketched with art software.
 - The following images are wireframes to support as visual references during the early phase:
 ![wireframe1]https://github.com/MidnattLantern/rock_paper_what/blob/main/readme_images/wireframe1.png?raw=true